davepinch/pinchy.cc/content/topics/places/countries/australia/Flag_of_Australia_(converted).svg.md

   This image is Crown Copyright because it is owned by the Australian Government or that of the states or territories, and is in the public domain because it was created or published prior to 1972 and the copyright has therefore expired.
 The government of Australia has declared that the expiration of Crown Copyrights applies worldwide. flag of: Australia (en.wikipedia.org)
 license: public domain
+not to be confused with: Flag of Austria.svg (commons.wikimedia.org)
 picture: https://upload.wikimedia.org/wikipedia/commons/8/88/Flag_of_Australia_%28converted%29.svg
 related:
   - Crux_IAU.svg (commons.wikimedia.org)